adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 description: Your questions about MaintainableCSS are answered here.
 ---

-Can't find your answer here?
-Raise an issue on [Github](https://github.com/adamsilver/maintainablecss.com/issues/new) and I will get back to you as soon as I can.
+If you can't find an answer, please [raise an issue on Github](https://github.com/adamsilver/maintainablecss.com/issues/new).
 Thanks!

 ## When should I use this?

-MaintainableCSS is an approach that works well when building long-lived, bespokely designed responsive websites that you want to scale.
-It's also useful for websites that evolve over time.
+This approach works well when your building long-lived, bespokely designed, responsive sites that scale and evolve over time.

 ## What if I don't want to use it?

-If you don't like it, feel free not to use it, or take the bits and pieces that you do like&mdash;please tell me though what didn't work and why, as i'd love to know more so that we can learn together.
+If you don't like it, feel free not to use it.
+Or use the bits you do like.
+If something isn't working well, please let me know and perhaps we can document how to solve this for everyone else.

 ## Isn't this the same as [insert methodology here]?

-These guides are the result of building many different types of websites and have been influenced by many experiences and the many people I have worked with.
+These guides are the result of building many different types of websites.
+I've been influenced by many different experiences, requirements and people that I've worked with.

-With that said, I think it bares most resemblance to BEM and ECSS, so if you're using those or any other methodology that works for you, stick with it.
-These guides will be here if and when required.
+No doubt, there is a resemblance to BEM and ECSS.
+If you're using those happily, stick with them.
+These guides are here if and when you need them.

 ## Can I translate your book?

-It's already been translated to [Japanese](http://coliss.com/articles/build-websites/operation/css/maintainable-css-by-adam.html) and German and Spanish are both on the way.
-So yes, please get in touch to find out how to do this.
+Yes.
+Please contact me to find out more.
+Here's the [Japanese version](http://coliss.com/articles/build-websites/operation/css/maintainable-css-by-adam.html).

 ## Must I give a class name to every element?

-The short answer is no.
+The short answer is no. You can write `.module h2` if you want to and sometimes you may have to.
+Perhaps your using Markdown.

-Most of the time it is better to provide and target elements via a class as it makes your code consistent, easy to reason about, performant and portable.
-But if you decide to do `.module h2` that's fine.

-You may have to do this anyway.
-For example when using Markdown (or a similar constraint) you will *need* to target elements because you don't control the output.

 ## Why must I prefix components with the module name?

 Good question.
-I used to write components without the prefix too but ran into problems...
+I used to write components without the prefix too but ran into problems.
 I used to do this:

 	<div class="basket">
 	    <div class="heading">